-- 1. Eat more fruits.
+- 1. Eat more pieces of fruits.
 It will provide the sweet taste and nutrition you need to stop cravings in their tracks.

-- 2. Eat sweet vegetables to combat cravings.
+- 2. Eat sweet vegetables to combat sugar cravings.

 - 3. Drink lemon water.
 Sour or spicy foods and beverages are often great for reducing cravings.

 - 4. Chew your carbs.
 The longer you chew on complex carbs, the sweeter they will taste.